22 Different Types of Beetles in the UK

 11. Twenty-two-Spot Ladybird

-The 22-spotted ladybird (Psyllobora vigintiduopunctata) is lemon yellow in color and has 22 distinct black dots on its body.
+The 22-spotted ladybird (Psyllobora vigintiduopunctata) is lemon yellow and has 22 distinct black dots on its body.
 It is roughly 4 millimeters in length.

-Only three of the approximately 50 different species of ladybirds found in the UK are yellow, and one of those is the 22-spotted ladybird.
+Only three of the approximately 50 different species of ladybirds in the UK are yellow; one is the 22-spotted ladybird.

 It consumes the mildew that grows on plants.
-This is not typical for ladybirds, as they often consume aphids and other small insects that feed on garden plants like roses.
+This is not typical for ladybirds, who often consume aphids and other small insects that feed on garden plants like roses.

-One can find these types of beetles in the UK in woodland, grassland, and even urban areas such as towns and gardens between the months of April and August.
-They are typical in the countries of England and Wales.
+These types of beetles are typical in England and Wales and can be found in woodland, grassland, and even urban areas such as towns and gardens between April and August.

-There are two different color varieties: one has a yellow backdrop all the way through, while the other has a white front.
+There are two different color varieties: one has a yellow backdrop throughout, while the other has a white front.

 12. Wasp Beetle

-The wasp beetle (Clytus arietis), like its namesake, is up to 16 millimeters long and black and yellow in color.
+Like its namesake, the wasp beetle (Clytus arietis) is up to 16 millimeters long and black and yellow.

 Wasp-like in appearance and behavior, this longhorn beetle can be found flitting about on logs and flowers.